Russia–Ukraine gas disputes: Dispute of 2005–2006

 Beginning in 2004, amidst rising international gas prices, Gazprom insisted on gradually adapting gas prices charged.
-Until 2005 Ukraine was charged $50 per 1,000 cm, in negotiations over gas prices for 2006 Gazprom insisted on a new price of $160 per 1,000 cubic meters.
+Until 2005 Ukraine was charged $50 per 1,000 c.
+New CEO of Naftohaz Oleksiy Ivchenko at March 2005 proposed transit price rise to $1.75—2 per 1000 cubic meters.
+In negotiations over gas prices for 2006 Gazprom insisted on a new price of $160 per 1,000 cubic meters.
 The Government of Ukraine agreed, with the stipulation that price increases were to be gradual, in return for increased gas transit fees and changing the method of payment for transit from payment in kind to cash.

 In May 2005, it was revealed that 7.8 e9m3 of gas which Gazprom had deposited in Ukrainian storage reservoirs during the previous winter had not been made available to the company.
 It remained unclear if the gas was missing, had disappeared due to technical problems, or had been stolen.

 This issue was resolved in July 2005 by agreement between Gazprom, Naftohaz and RosUkrEnergo, according to which Naftohaz received 2.55 e9m3 of gas as partial settlement of the Russian gas transit over 2005 services and 5.25 e9m3 was sold by Gazprom to RosUkrEnergo who has to receive it from Naftohaz.
 However, the negotiations between Gazprom and Naftohaz over gas prices and a new gas supply agreement failed.
 On 1 January 2006, Gazprom started reducing the pressure in the pipelines from Russia to Ukraine.

 Although Russia cut off supplies only to Ukraine, a number of European countries saw a drop in their supplies as well.
 The European Commissioner for Energy Andris Piebalgs and several affected member states warned that blocking of gas deliveries was unacceptable.
 Pascal Lamy, director general of the World Trade Organization, expressed the opinion that all Post-Soviet states should pay market prices for their energy needs in order to improve the efficiency of their economies.